-Problem 1 (Leader Election Problem).
-Given n nodes in a network, eventually elect exactly one node (called the leader), with all nodes knowing whether or not they were elected to be the leader.

-We denote by R the ratio of the longest to shortest distance between any two nodes in the network.
-Similar to [7], we assume that R is bounded by a polynomial in $n, R \leq n^c$, for some $c \in \mathbb{N}$.
+Problem 1 (Leader election problem).
+Given n nodes in a network, elect exactly one node (called the leader), with all nodes knowing the identity of the leader.
+We denote by R the ratio of the longest to the shortest distance between nodes in the network.
+Similarly to [8], we assume that there exists some constant $c \in \mathbb{N}$, such that $R \leq n^c$.
 Let γ be a constant such that $\gamma \geq \max(1, c\alpha + 1 + \log \beta)$.
-We assume that the nodes know or can infer (an upper bound on) γ .
+We assume that the nodes know γ .
 The \tilde{O} -notation omits logarithmic factors.
 All logs are base 2.
 We consider that an event happens with high probability (w.h.p.) if it happens with probability greater than 1 - 1/n.
+Definition 2 (Bernoulli(p) random variable).
+A Bernoulli(p) random variable X takes on the values competitor or listener such that Pr[X = competitor] = p and Pr[X = listener] = 1 - p.
+4. 2-round leader election algorithm In this section, we present a 2-round leader election algorithm that uses power control and requires no knowledge of n.
+First, we give some key ideas behind our algorithm.
+Then, we present a 2-round leader election algorithm followed by the analysis.
+4.1.
+The essence of our algorithm Below we present a high level description of the key ideas behind our algorithm.